balanced/balanced.github.com/_posts/2014-08-28-announcing-dispute-portal-and-mass-payout.md

 ---

-We recently released a couple of new features to Balanced Dashboard to make it easier for marketplaces to handle disputes and make a large number of payouts.
+We recently released a couple of new features to the Balanced Dashboard to make it easier for marketplaces to handle disputes and make a large number of payouts.

 ### Dispute Portal